TBD54566975/tbdex/rest-api/README.md

 ---

-# Threads
+# Exchanges
-A thread is a series of linked tbDEX messages between Alice and a PFI for a single exchange.
-A thread can be created by submitting an RFQ.
+An exchange is a series of linked tbDEX messages between Alice and a PFI for a single exchange.
+An exchange can be created by submitting an RFQ.

 ## Submit RFQ

 ### Endpoint
-`POST /threads/:thread_id/rfq`
+`POST /exchanges/:exchange_id/rfq`

 ### Authentication
 Refer to [Signature Verification Section]() of the tbDEX spec